TRIGA-TRAP Project

 Introduction

-Concerning detection techniques, the system features the commonly used destructive time-of-flight resonance method as well as the narrow-band non-destructive FT-ICR technique as described here.
-Within the TRIGA-TRAP project we installed for the very first time a Penning trap at a nuclear research reactor in order to have access to neutron-rich fission products.
+Concerning detection techniques, the setup features the commonly applied time-of-flight and phase-imaging ion cyclotron resonance methods as well as the narrow-band FT-ICR technique as described here.
+Within the TRIGA-Trap project we installed for the very first time a Penning trap at a nuclear research reactor in order to have access to neutron-rich fission products.
 Moreover, samples of stable nuclides as well as of heavy elements above uranium are available for off-line measurements.
 Masses of these nuclides are of high importance among others for reliable nucleosynthesis calculations in nuclear astrophysics and for investigations of nuclear structure.

 The research within the framework of the TRIGA-TRAP project has close affiliations